Select Language

 3. Research Methodology & Data Collection

-The study employs a qualitative approach to gather in-depth perspectives on Google Classroom's role.
+The study employs a qualitative approach to understand the role of Google Classroom from the users' perspective.

 3.1 Study Design and Respondent Profile